Skip to main content

 You can optimize your website, clean up your citations, and get your schema markup perfect.
 That's table stakes.
 But AI systems weight third-party validation heavily.

-70.3% of AI citations come from sources the business doesn't control: Wikipedia, Reddit, YouTube, news outlets, industry publications, and review platforms.
-The AI is looking for independent confirmation that your business is what it claims to be.
+AI engines cross-reference independent sources like Wikipedia, Reddit, YouTube, news outlets, industry publications, and review platforms.
+Even though 86% of citations come from brand-managed sources, the model still looks for independent confirmation that your business is what it claims to be.

 YouTube is particularly interesting.
 Citations from YouTube have spiked to 16% of all LLM answer sources.
 If you have video content showing your team, your work, or customer testimonials on YouTube, that's a signal most competitors aren't sending.